ryan-haskell/elm-spa/examples/docs/public/content/docs/components.md

 ### starting simple

-Not every component in Elm needs to have it's own `Model`, `Msg`, `init`, `update`, `view` defined.
+Not every component in Elm needs to have its own `Model`, `Msg`, `init`, `update`, `view` defined.
 In fact, a lot of things can just be a function!

-Let's look at an examples of using creating a reusable button in Elm:
+Let's look at an example of creating a reusable button in Elm:

 ```elm
 module Pages.Top exposing ( Model, Msg, page )